For me, Greenland represents hope for a future where the world still has ice. ©Candice Gaukel Andrews

 Because Greenland is the largest island in the world, it makes sense that many people’s travels there are boat-based, as mine were four years ago.
 There is little infrastructure: roads are rare, and places to stay are few.

 Now, however, there is a remote and beautiful place to stay on land.
-It is Natural Habitat Adventures’ Base Camp Greenland, set on the edge of Sermilik Fjord near the Greenland ice cap.
+It is Natural Habitat Adventures’ base camp in Greenland, set on the edge of Sermilik Fjord near the Greenland ice cap.

 Being able to sleep and stay, at least for a while, near the Greenland ice cap sends shivers—metaphorically and, perhaps, at night sometimes physically—down my spine.
 The Greenland ice sheet, second in size only to Antarctica’s, stretches more than 1,500 miles from north to south, is nearly two miles deep at its thickest point and covers 80 percent of the island.